sercankulcu/sercankulcu.github.io/_thoughts/a-beginners-guide-to-platonic-love.md

 date: 2009-05-23
 description: "Unspoken love can turn a daily commute into a private drama of courage, fantasy, and regret."
 tags:
    - memories
    - relationships
    - youth
-  - commuting
+   - work
-  - unspoken love
+   - love
 ---

 Unspoken love is difficult, especially when the person is not somewhere far away but sitting on the same company shuttle every morning.